jasonphillips/falcor-wordpress/README.md

-# Falcor Express Middleware Demonstration
+# Falcor Wordpress Router

-This project is a demonstration of how to create a stateless Virtual JSON Graph object on your application server using a Falcor Router and some express middleware.
+This project is currently an in-progress demonstration for consuming the [Wordpress REST API](https://github.com/WP-API/WP-API) via a Falcor endpoint running in node.js.
+The result is far cleaner client code and a dramatic reduction in client network requests when pulling in a variety of related or interlinked content.

 ## Getting Started

 ```
-clone repo
+# clone repo
 npm install
 npm start
-open your browser and visit http://localhost:9090
+# open your browser and visit http://localhost:9090
 ```

-This will download a webpage which makes several requests from data from the model.json resource on the application server, and prints the results to the console.
-You will not see anything on your screen until you open up the developer console.
-Checkout the source of the website to see what types of operations can be performed on the model.json file on the server.
+The demo page allows you to test live queries against the offical [Wordpress Rest API demo site](http://demo.wp-api.org/), including a couple of examples to get you started.

-For more information on how the Router works and the structure of model.json, see the Router source at https://github.com/Netflix/falcor-router-demo.
+**Note:** there are some differences betweeen the 1.0 and 2.0 branches of the WP API.
+The demo site used here is on 2.0.